 On top of being time-consuming, traditional means of candidate evaluation can also be unreliable.
 Resumes highlight a candidate’s pedigree–where they went to school, who they interned with, etc.–but contain little information about a candidate’s actual, concrete skills.
 Additionally, hiring teams are highly susceptible to unconscious biases when reviewing resumes; in addition to judging a candidate based on their pedigree–which can have more to do with access than it does with talent–resumes often include identifying information about gender and race that can subconsciously influence hiring teams’ decisions.
 These factors can make resume screenings an unreliable and inconsistent tool for finding highly qualified candidates.

-Industry Dive made the switch to CodeSignal Test to help them create a quick, efficient, and consistent technical assessment process.
-Test is a fully-customizable coding assessment solution that helps businesses like Industry Dive make informed, data-driven hiring decisions at scale.
-While users are free to write their own, custom assessments, Test also comes with access to a library of over one dozen templates to help companies launch assessments quickly and easily.
+Industry Dive made the switch to CodeSignal Pre-Screen to help them create a quick, efficient, and consistent technical assessment process.
+Pre-Screen is a top-of-the-funnel technical skills evaluation solution that helps businesses like Industry Dive make informed, data-driven hiring decisions at scale, and comes with access to a library of pre-build questions to help companies launch assessments quickly and easily.
 It also features an advanced, real-world IDE to improve your candidates’ experience; plagiarism detection and full keystroke recording to give hiring managers peace of mind; and automatic, predictive scoring and full integration with leading ATS’s to help recruiters quickly screen through applicant pools.

 “A platform like CodeSignal was perfect because it allows us to create a consistent exercise for all the candidates in a consistent environment,” says Chris.
-Co-founder and CTO Eli Dickinson echoes this sentiment, saying, “what I really liked about CodeSignal is that it’s the same test–we can [compare results] apples to apples.”
-By working with Industry Dive’s engineering teams to develop assessments that can be sent out at scale, Test makes it simple for them to control for factors like difficulty and duration, ensuring that every candidate is given a fair shot.
+Co-founder and CTO Eli Dickinson echoes this sentiment, saying, “what I really liked about CodeSignal is that it’s the same assessment–we can [compare results] apples to apples.”
+By working with Industry Dive’s engineering teams to develop technical skills evaluations that can be sent out at scale, Pre-Screen makes it simple for them to control for factors like difficulty and duration, ensuring that every candidate is given a fair shot.

 I can watch how they thought through the problem, and that was honestly more interesting to me than even the score at the end.

 This helps Industry Dive evaluate not just a candidate’s skills, but their potential as well.
-Candidates may not perform their best on an assessment for any number of reasons, from unfamiliarity with the IDE to test-taking.
-Test gives businesses the tools to control for these factors, helping them find the absolute strongest candidates while also reducing bias and boosting equity in their hiring process.
+Candidates may not perform their best for any number of reasons, one common reason being unfamiliarity with the IDE.
+Pre-Screen gives businesses the tools to control for these factors, helping them find the absolute strongest candidates while also reducing bias and boosting equity in their hiring process.

-Switching to CodeSignal Test helped Industry Dive create a hiring process that was both more efficient and more equitable.
-Test’s customizable, scalable assessment solutions allowed Industry Dive’s engineering teams to spend less time hiring and more time developing.
-At the same time, Test’s keystroke recording and replay assure Chris and Eli that they’re finding not just the most technically savvy candidates, but the candidates who are also best prepared to learn and grow alongside Industry Dive.
+Switching to CodeSignal helped Industry Dive create a hiring process that was both more efficient and more equitable.
+Pre-Screen’s scalable solution allowed Industry Dive’s engineering teams to spend less time hiring and more time developing.
+At the same time, the keystroke recording and replay assure Chris and Eli that they’re finding not just the most technically savvy candidates, but the candidates who are also best prepared to learn and grow alongside Industry Dive.

 With their hiring process optimized, Industry Dive is ready to face its next phase of growth.
 2020 has been a busy year for them–co-founder Sean Griffey stated that the second quarter of 2020 “was our best quarter in company history from both a revenue and profit standpoint”.
 They added 3 new newsletters in May, and in July they acquired content marketing studio NewsCred.
 As they continue to grow and need to bring on new tech talent, CodeSignal will be there to help them scale their hiring process, scout the best talent, and make sure every applicant gets a fair chance.

-CodeSignal Test was the right choice for Industry Dive; however, CodeSignal offers a suite of hiring solutions to help any company tackle any technical hiring challenge.
-There’s Interview–a powerful, all-in-one technical interviewing solution that combines HD audio and video calling; a live, collaborative coding environment; and more into a single, comprehensive platform–and Certify–a first-of-its-kind, fully automated coding assessment tool that can be used by recruiting teams at the very top of the hiring funnel.
+CodeSignal Pre-Screen was the right choice for Industry Dive; however, CodeSignal offers a suite of technical interview and assessment solutions to help any company tackle any hiring challenge.
+There’s Tech Screen-–a technical phone screen replacement that gives time back to engineers while providing a white glove candidate experience, and Interview-–a powerful, all-in-one remote interviewing platform that includes integrated, collaborative coding environment, HD audio and video calling, extensive language support, and more.
 No matter what technical hiring concerns you have, CodeSignal can help you #GoBeyondResumes to create a more efficient, more equitable process.